tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-10-30-a-case-for-peverify-and.md

 I then mailed Lucian, who confirmed this to be a bug.
 He also said this.

-> VS2008SP1 &#8212; the generated exe fails PEVerify and crashes at runtime with an “Unable to load type” error
+> VS2008SP1 &#8212; the generated exe fails PEVerify and crashes at runtime with an "Unable to load type" error
 >
-> VS2010SP1 &#8212; the generated exe fails PEVerify and crashes at runtime with an “Unable to load type” error
+> VS2010SP1 &#8212; the generated exe fails PEVerify and crashes at runtime with an "Unable to load type" error
 >
 > VS.Next (Dev11) &#8212; the generated exe fails PEVerify, but succeeds at runtime